vwww/dev/docs/pages/_posts/2009-03-27-encryption-project-done.md

 title: VB Encryption Project Finished
 date: "2009-03-27 10:36:00 -0700"
 category: Programming
-tags: Programming VB.NET Windows Windows-Advanced
+blog_tags: Programming VB.NET Windows Windows-Advanced
 ---
 <mark>There is a bug for the trial</mark> version: when you start it up, <mark>because of my special encoding (to prevent reverse engineering), you need to click `Continue`</mark>; however, if you click `Quit`, you need to start the program again.
 Just click continue!